guide-inc-org/guide-flutter_fire/docs/cloud-messaging/receive.md

 1. It must not be an anonymous function.
 2. It must be a top-level function (e.g. not a class method which requires initialization).
-3. It must be annotated with `@pragma('vm:entry-point')` right above the function declaration (otherwise it may be removed during tree shaking for release mode).
+3. When using Flutter version 3.3.0 or higher, the message handler must be annotated with `@pragma('vm:entry-point')` right above the function declaration (otherwise it may be removed during tree shaking for release mode).

 ```dart
 @pragma('vm:entry-point')